Premio de Novela Casino de Mieres

 Literary Short Novel Casino de Mieres (Premio de Novela Casino de Mieres) is a Spanish literary prize awarded annually since 1980 in Mieres (Asturias) to an original and unpublished short novel.
 It is selected by an Award Committee consisting of great personalities from Asturias Literary and Arts circle.

 History

 The Prize was established in 1980 by the President of Sociedad Casino de Mieres, Mr. Luis San Narciso Altamira, with a sponsorship deal from financial institution Cajastur.

 Initially, the award was formed by the first edition of the novel and an economic prize of 100.000 pesetas.

-From its formation the Prize enjoys great prestige and its recognition has grown up remarkably, being considered nowadays as one of the most important Spanish literary prizes regarding reputation and quality of novels.
+From its formation the Prize has been considered prestigious and its recognition has grown up, being considered nowadays as one of the most important Spanish literary prizes regarding reputation and quality of novels.
 Writers from Spain, Europe and South America have taken part in the running last years.